mharrisb1/openai-responses-python/docs/user_guide/responses.md

 }
 ```

-In this example, we're explicitly defining what the completion choice field should look like in the response but we're not explicitly defining any of the other fields.
+In this example, we're explicitly defining what the completion `choices` field should look like in the response but we're not explicitly defining any of the other fields.

 Thanks to Python's `TypedDict` type, autocompletion for field names are automatically supported in your text editor or IDE.